-For those transacting in the Ontario real estate market right now, you may be wondering what’s allowed and more importantly, what’s not allowed, under the new “stay-at-home” order that took effect this morning.
+Those engaged in the Ontario real estate market right are likely wondering what’s allowed and perhaps more importantly, what’s not allowed, under the new province-wide Stay-At-Home order that took effect last week.
+The emergency order is the third of its kind, in response to record-high COVID-19 case counts and particularly in light of the more-contagious and deadlier variants.
 To help clarify things from a real estate perspective, here’s what homebuyers and sellers need to know.

-The new measures are in effect for all of Ontario and are expected to remain in place until at least Thursday, February 11, 2021.
+The new measures took effect on April 8 across Ontario and are expected to remain in place for at least four weeks.

 What’s the impact on real estate activity?